EVER WONDERED, “AM I IN A CODEPENDENT RELATIONSHIP?”

 However, with Jen harping on him all the time, it had been impossible for him to connect with those feelings of personal dissatisfaction — the core motivator of growth.
 (He’d been too busy being defensive and annoyed with her, and building a case in his head for why he was right and she was wrong).
 However, when Jen stopped harassing him, he began to feel increasingly anxious about himself.
 As he experienced his wife finally “accepting” him for who and what he was, he was left to sit with the truth of his life… and he didn’t like it either.

 The result was that Scott started to feel intrinsically motivated to change.
 He began to come upstairs and have dinner with Jen because he wanted to.
 He stopped drinking after one beer, because he wanted to show her (and himself) that he could be in control of his drinking.
-He started inviting himself to the gym with her, much to her surprise, because he liked how energized he felt afterwords.
+He started inviting himself to the gym with her, much to her surprise, because he liked how energized he felt afterwards.
 He found a budgeting app they could use to manage finances as a couple, and set up a system to keep his spending under control.

 He spontaneously mowed the lawn, and experienced satisfaction in both the healthy-feeling physical exertion and the knowledge of a job well done.